Beyond Mapping

 Another extension to the building blocks is Volumes that track length, width and depth in characterizing discrete or continuous variables in 3-dimensional space.
 For example, the L,W,D coordinates identify a specific location in a lake and a fourth value (attribute) can identify its temperature, turbidity, salinity or other condition.

 A hyper-Volume (or hyper-point, -line, -area or -surface) introduces time as an additional abstract coordinate.
-For example, the weekly water volume of a reservoir might be tracked by L,W,D,T coordinates identifying a location in 3-dimensional space as well as time, combined with a fifth value indicating whether water is present or not.
-This conceptual extension is a bit tricky and provides discussion fodder about mixed referencing units (e.g., meters and minutes) for a later column.
+For example, the weekly water volume of a reservoir might be tracked by L,W,D,T coordinates identifying a location in 3-dimensional space, as well as time combined with a fifth value indicating whether water is present or not.
+This conceptual extension is a bit tricky and provides discussion fodder about mixed referencing units (e.g., meters and minutes) for a later section.
 However, the result is a discrete volumetric map feature that shrinks and expands throughout a year—a dynamic spatial entity that at first appears to violate orthodox mapping commandments.

 Taken to the hilt, one can conceptualize a data structure that carries L,W,D,T and A,P (attribute and probability) descriptors that identify a location in space and time, as well as characterize its most likely condition, next most likely, and so on—sort of a sandwich of probable conditions.
 Such a representation challenges the infallible paradigm of mapping but opens a whole new world of error propagation modeling.